SOCIAL MEDIA TIPS FROM OUR DIGITAL MARKETING AGENCY IN CORK

 - Consider employing outside help.
 Once again a social media expert can give you a great boost to get you started in the online world.

-4. NOT TRACKING PERFORMANCE
+4. NOT TRACKING PERFORMANCE ON SOCIAL PLATFORMS

 As with any marketing strategy, it is key to measure your performance, in order to find out what works and improve what doesn’t.
 If you aren’t tracking performance then you are putting a lot of time and energy into a social media campaign that isn’t necessarily working as well as it should.
 To avoid this pitfall: